 She has recently been awarded a Fellowship and residency from the Akademie Schloss Solitude in Germany for the Art, Science and Business Program for 2019-20.
 The artist lives and works in New Delhi, India.
 Website: soniamehrachawla.in

 Installation view of Sonia Mehra Chawla’s video, ‘Altered Growth’, from ‘The (Un) Divided Mind’, International Art+ Science residency 2018, Khoj International Artists’ Association, New Delhi.
 Project support: International Art+ science Grant award 2018, Khoj + Wellcome Trust UK/ DBT India Alliance.
 (Department of Biotechnology, Government of India).
 Main Image credit: Khoj International Artists’ Association.

-Tags: Aberdeen, anthropogenic, Art, climate change, collaborations, Creative Scotland, Edinburgh International Science Festival, Edinburgh Printmakers, environment, India, marine environment, Marine Laboratory, Marine Scotland, Marine Scotland Science, research, scienceartist, Scotland, Sonia Mehra Chawla
+Tags: Aberdeen, anthropogenic, climate change, Creative Scotland, Edinburgh International Science Festival, environment, marine environment, Marine Laboratory, research, scienceartist, Scotland, Sonia Mehra Chawla